emmt/OptimPack.jl/README.md

 ```julia
 (...) pkg> add https://github.com/emmt/OptimPack.jl
 ```

+You may use URL `git@github.com:emmt/OptimPack.jl` if you want to use SSH instead of HTTPS.

 If you define the environment variables after adding `OptimPack.jl` package, just re-build the package: